anantkumarclasses/anantkumarclasses.github.io/_pages/quadratic-expression.md

 An example is shown below:

-![Graph of a quadratic expression is a parabola](/assets/img/quadratic-graph.png) *Figure 1: The graph of a quadratic expression is a parabola.
+![Graph of a quadratic expression is a parabola](/assets/img/quadratic-graph.png) **Figure 1**: The graph of a quadratic expression is a parabola.
 The graph above is of the expression:

 $$
 f(x) = \dfrac{200}{119} (x^2 - 16x + 39)